| Title: | Robust Trimmed Clustering |

 A data frame containing 272 observations in 2 variables.
 The variables are as follows:

-The eruption length in minutes.
+Eruption length The eruption length in minutes.

-The length of the previous eruption in minutes.
+Previous eruption length The length of the previous eruption in minutes.

 This particular data structure can be obtained by applying the following code

-to the "Old Faithful Geyser" (faithful
+to the "Old Faithful Geyser" (faithful data set (Härdle 1991) in the

-package datasets
+package datasets):

 García-Escudero, L.A. and Gordaliza, A. (1999).
 Robustness properties of k-means and trimmed k-means.
 Journal of the American Statistical Assoc., Vol.94, No.447, 956–969.